bayunsystems/BayunSDK/iOS/TestApps/BayunRC/README.md

 5. In the workspace, select the first target 'BayunRC'

-6. Embed the Bayun framework in project
+6. Embed the Bayun framework from BayunCoreSDK in the project
          i.
 In target settings select the "General" tab. ii.
 Under "Embedded Binaries", click the "+" button to add an item. iii.
 On the popup, click "Add Other..."